onqtam/headjack/src/implementation/tokenomics.md

 The limits of paying for blockspace - alternative forms of value accrual for tokens where the inelasticity of blockspace is a deal breaker

 blockspace revenue is insufficient - forms of staking and ownership of the network are necessary to drive value to the token

+- value accrual of token - IDMs & interfaces required to stake the token depending on how many users depend on them?